-HCP is a defiency of the enzyme coproporphyrinogen oxidase, due to a mutation, or change, in the CPOX gene.
+HCP is a deficiency of the enzyme coproporphyrinogen oxidase in the heme biosynthesis pathway, due to a mutation or change in the CPOX gene.
 The disorder is autosomal dominant.
-The enzyme deficiency alone is not sufficient to produce the symptoms of HCP, and other activating factors, such as drugs, hormones, and dietary changes, must be present.
+The enzyme deficiency alone is not sufficient to produce the symptoms of HCP and other activating factors such as drugs, hormones, and dietary changes, must be present.
 Sometimes activating factors cannot be identified.
 Most people who have a mutation in the gene for HCP never develop symptoms; this is referred to as “latent” HCP.
 Symptoms may develop after puberty, especially in women.
 Unlike AIP, symptoms may also include photosensitivity.

 DNA analysis of the CPOX gene is performed by full gene sequencing of all exons (coding regions), 20-30 base pairs into the introns (including splice sites), and the promoter region.
 This methodology should identify >99% of mutations listed in the Human Gene Mutation Database as well as novel mutations.

 Prenatal diagnosis is also available.
 Prior to ordering prenatal testing, please contact our laboratory at 212-241-7518 to discuss.

 - Full DNA analysis: 20 ml of whole blood in EDTA (anticoagulant) tubes (lavender top) OR extracted DNA (50μl with concentration of 200ng/μl).

 - Targeted Mutation Analysis: 20 ml of whole blood in EDTA (anticoagulant) tubes (lavender top) OR extracted DNA (30μl with concentration of 200ng/μl) OR buccal cells (buccal brushes MUST be requested from laboratory).

 Prenatal: Testing requires prior documentation of paternal mutation.